FK83/scoringRules/readme.md

 ## Highlights
   - Coherent, dictionary-like reference for computing scoring rules in a wide range of situations
   - Previously unavailable closed-form expressions of the CRPS for many parametric distributions
-  - Efficient implementation thanks to R/Rcpp
+  - Efficient implementation thanks to R and Rcpp
   - Whenever more than one implementation variant exists, we offer statistically principled default choices

 ## Installation